-But few companies have the software and hardware expertise required for digital transformation.
+However, few companies have the software and hardware expertise required for digital transformation.

-CardioDiagnostics, a Delaware based medical technology firm, allows doctors to monitor heart patients in real time, from anywhere in the world.
+CardioDiagnostics, a Delaware-based medical technology firm, allows doctors to monitor heart patients in real-time — from anywhere in the world.

-Microsoft Azure… literally transformed our ability to create scalable, available, and durable products.- Ziad Sankari, Founder, CardioDiagnostics
+As Ziad Sankari, the founder of CardioDiagnostics, put it, “Microsoft Azure literally transformed our ability to create scalable, available, and durable products.”

 Pinnacle Hospital of Indiana is transforming its systems to send doctors relevant information at the point of care.
-Using Azure, the company built a mobile enabled and clinician-friendly analytics platform.
+Using Azure, the company built a mobile-enabled and clinician-friendly analytics platform.

-Furthermore, using Azure’s predictive analytics and business intelligence, surgeons can now leverage patient data from thousands of prior procedures to select the most appropriate implants and devices.
+Furthermore, using Azure’s predictive analytics and business intelligence, surgeons can leverage patient data from thousands of prior procedures to select the most appropriate implants and devices.